LoginRadius/engineering-portal/content/cloud-cost-optimization/index.md

 "By 2021, over 75% of midsize and large organizations will have adopted a multi-cloud and/or hybrid IT strategy."
 Gartner Predicts

 A recent [Gartner](https://www.gartner.com/smarterwithgartner/4-trends-impacting-cloud-adoption-in-2020/) report cloud cost optimization is the first factor that will impact cloud adoption in 2020.
+The [g2](https://research.g2.com/) also recently publish [Cloud Computing Trends](https://research.g2.com/insights/2020-trends/it-cloud-computing-trends-2020).
 There all some other factors also but they will come in the future

 ### Infrastructure Journey
 ##### On-Premise